MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

 The program supports the user in maintaining their diet by
   1. Tracking their meals, and by counting the nutritional values of each meal
-  2. Informing them about the daily consumption in relation to their goal values
+  2. Informing them about the daily consumption
-  3. Creating statistics about food and nutrient consumption, and progress of the diet
+  3. Creating statistics about progress of the diet

 ## 1.1 Users